FORD AUSSIE HOOPS

 Coaches actively guide players during games, with the freedom to pause play to teach, correct, and reinforce learning.
 This format helps bridge the gap between training and competition, ensuring players are prepared—physically and mentally—for their next step, whether that’s domestic competition or representative basketball.

-To learn more about the rollout and how it affects your child, view the 2025 Development Program Overview
+To learn more about our Academy programs please read the 2025 Development Program Overview

 Skill Session (20 minutes):